zaufi/paludis-hooks/README.md

 ------------------

-This plugin can be used to make some manipulations in a package's image (right after `make install`) and before it will be actually installed into the system.
+This plugin can be used to make some manipulations in a package's image (right after `make install`) and before it will be actually merged into the system.
 Particularly it used to make a _permanent_ symlinks to a documentation for some packages I use in my work, so even the package will be updated, bookmarks and history in my browser (I use it to view particular HTML docs) will be Ok.